iLuvGeoAI/LowAlt-GPT/README.md

-# LowAlt-GPT
+# **LowAlt-GPT: A Multimodal Large Language Foundation Model for UAV Scene Vision-Language Understanding**

-LowAlt-GPT: A Multimodal Large Language Foundation Model for UAV Scene Vision-Language Understanding
+The research data for the English version will be released progressively.